marian-stanciulica/Foodybite/README.md

 ## Motivation

-The initial spark of this project was when I felt it was the right time to dive deeper in `SwiftUI` since I had seen the potential of the framework and my curiosity drove me to use it in a larger project as I had already been using it for testing its functionalities.
+The initial spark of this project originated from my desire to dive deeper into `SwiftUI` since I had already been using the framework for testing purposes and was intrigued to use it in a larger project.

-After finishing the UI, the next challenge I gave to myself was to design the app in the best possible way using all the best practices in order to create a high quality project and sharp my skills.
-At the same time, my interest in TDD and modular design were emerging, that's the reason I only used TDD when writing all modules besides UI (used it for snapshot tests afterwards 😀).
+Once I had completed the UI, I challenged myself to design the app in the best possible way using all the best practices in order to create a high-quality, polished project and sharpen my skills.
+At the same time, my interest in `TDD` and modular design were emerging, that's the reason I only used `TDD` for all modules besides the UI, which I later used for snapshot tests. 😀

-In the process, I was able to significantly improve my TDD skills and acknowledge its value as it helped me understand better what I was trying to achieve before writing the code because I needed to have a clear picture of what I wanted to test first.
-On the other hand, the architecture seemed to materialize while I was writing the tests and by using TDD I could further improve the initial design.
+Through this process, I was able to significantly improve my `TDD` skills and acknowledge its value.
+First of all, it helped me understand better what I was trying to achieve and have a clear picture of what I wanted to test first before writing production code.
+On the other hand, the architecture seemed to materialize while I was writing the tests, and by using `TDD`, I could further improve the initial design.

-You can find below the entire process I've gone through while designing this project, the decisions and trade-offs I've made regarding the architecture, how I structured the testing pyramid, what were some security issues I needed to consider and some really cool metrics about the evolution of the codebase.
+You can find below the entire process I've gone through while designing this project, the decisions and trade-offs regarding the architecture, testing pyramid and security issues.
+Additionally, I've included some really cool metrics about the evolution of the codebase.

 Thank you for reading and enjoy! 🚀